Toutouwai/HannaCodeDialog/README.md

 Inputfields that support the selection of a single option are `select` (this is the default inputfield for attributes with options so it isn't necessary to specify it if you want it) and `radios`.

-Inputfields that support the selection of a multiple options are `selectmultiple`, `asmselect` and  `checkboxes`.
+Inputfields that support the selection of multiple options are `selectmultiple`, `asmselect` and  `checkboxes`.

 You can also specify a `checkbox` inputfield - this is not for attributes with defined options but will limit an attribute to an integer value of 1 or 0.